 Objective 4: Dissemination

 The valuation of cultural heritage largely depends on experts and policy-makers, who define (often in collaboration with national conservation institutions) the optimal protocols to be used by conservators.
 However, cultural heritage and conservation policy-makers are quite often far from the scientific development necessary to evaluate the impact of new research.
 For this reason, the real expectations of conservators are often not met.
-The NANORESTART consortium groups important European/international (rather than national or local) museums, heritage institutions and enterprises to address this issue.
+The NANORESTART consortium grouped important European/international (rather than national or local) museums, heritage institutions and enterprises to address this issue.